 MEMBERSHIP OF 'THE WEST HIGHLAND WAY IN A DAY CLUB'

 In addition competitors who complete the full WHW Challenge Race (95 miles) within 24 hours become a member of the WHW In A Day Club.
 Those joining this exclusive club will be presented with a personalised KEYRING, with their 'name inscribed' on it and on the reverse side printed 'THE WEST HIGHLAND WAY IN A DAY CLUB' confirming they are a member of this elite club.

 The race presents THREE TROPHIES, to the FIRST, SECOND and THIRD finishers.

-The reason for not having race sub-group trophies like in many other races, is the Race Committee feel everyone who completes the ultra, WHW CHALLENGE RACE, has completed a great achievment and deserve a trophy to remember the race by, so ALL FINISHERS ARE AWARDED A TROPHY, of a boxed, Glencairn Crystal cut 'Skye' fluted wine glass.
-These race glasses are very expensive, especially with the race route engraved on the glass.
+The reason for not having race sub-group trophies like in many other races, is the Race Committee feel everyone who completes the WHW CHALLENGE RACE (a tough ultra) has completed a great achievment.
+Every finisher deserves a trophy to remember the race by so ALL FINISHERS ARE AWARDED A TROPHY of a boxed Glencairn Crystal cut 'Skye' fluted wine glass.
+These race glasses are very expensive, especially with the engraving of the race route on the glass.

 On completion of 10 WHW Challenge Races a 'Skye' decanter will be presented to the competitor to go with their 10 'Skye' completion glasses.
 This really does make an impressive collection of quality crystal glassware.